 Oftentimes, teens are sensitive.
 Their brains are still developing, and their mental/emotional health is vulnerable; just one cruel comment left on an Instagram picture can send them into a negative tailspin.
 They’re at a heightened risk of experiencing anxiety and depression as a result of this form of bullying, or as a result of FOMO: the fear of missing out.
 When teens see other people on social media doing things they want to do but aren’t or can’t, their mental health can suffer.
 Finally, kids and teens are extremely impressionable, and social media may inspire them to engage in troublesome behavior.
 Mendez refers to the Tide Pod challenge as an example, in which kids posted videos of themselves ingesting liquid laundry detergent pods.

 As with most anything else, the key here is finding the proper balance and understanding what healthy social media use looks like.
 Teens who log on to Instagram and Snapchat here and there, likely don’t have to worry about their habits.
 Those who spend a copious amount of time on their phone or computer, however, might want to dial it back.
 In any case, teens can take care of their mental health and spend time on social media by considering the following:

-1) How do I feel after scrolling through Instagram or watching Snapchat stories?
+1) How do I feel after scrolling through Instagram or Facebook?
 If you only experience positive feelings, then everything is probably A-okay.
-If, on the other hand, they experience FOMO, anxious or depressive thoughts or feelings, or any other form of negativity, then it might be worth reevaluating their social media habits.
+If, on the other hand, you experience FOMO, anxious or depressive thoughts or feelings, or any other negative emotions, then it might be worth reevaluating their social media habits.

 2) Do I still spend time interacting and connecting with people offline?
-If social media is your primary means of socializing and connecting with others, this signifies a problem.
-You should strive to maintain positive interpersonal relationships with your loved ones in your everyday life.
+If social media is your primary means of socializing and connecting with others, this might signify a problem.
+You should strive to maintain positive interpersonal relationships with your loved ones in life outside of the digital world.
 If you need help tuning back in to reality, start monitoring how much time you spend on social media and consider cutting back.